frankshearar/Home/UWP-Project-Json-Upgrader.md

         /// If migrate operation was successful, stores the path to the backup project.json file on disk.
         /// </summary>
         string BackupProjectJsonFile { get; }

+        /// <summary>
+        /// If migrate operation was unsuccessful, stores the error message in the exception.
+        /// </summary>
+        string ErrorMessage { get; }
     }
 ```